apigear-io/apigear-docs/docs/maker/tutorial.md

 Now you can run `npm pack` to create an NPM package which then can be distributed.

 This package can then be shared with other users.
-Inside ApiGear Studio you can install a blueprint package using the upload button.
+Inside ApiGear Studio you can install a template package using the upload button.

-In the future it will be possible to upload a blueprint package to our central registry and be available to all users.
+In the future it will be possible to upload a template package to our central registry and be available to all users.

 ## Next Steps

-This simple demo shows the workflow of creating technology blueprints using ApiGear Studio.
+This simple demo shows the workflow of creating technology templates using ApiGear Studio.

 ApiGear support several programming languages and technologies, such as Python, C++, TypeScript, Go and others and is able to create complex solutions for almost every application.

-ApiGear comes with several advanced technology blueprints which provides solutions for the most common problems.
-IN case the provides solutions do not fit your needs ApiGear is designed to allow quick adoptions of the underlying technology blueprints.
+ApiGear comes with several advanced technology templates which provides solutions for the most common problems.
+IN case the provides solutions do not fit your needs ApiGear is designed to allow quick adoptions of the underlying technology templates.